yerimeeei/binfo1_A/README.md

 ---

 ## 💻 Plans for Own Analysis
 - Analyze the results of CLIP performed with a protein other than LIN28 using the same method.
-When applying Guided Mission 3, I may need to adjust the quantification or filtering methods depending on the experimental approach or protein type.
-By comparing multiple datasets, I could get into richer insights.
+When applying Guided Mission 3, I may need to adjust the methods depending on the experimental approach or protein type.

+### Progress
+- As an initial step, I applied the entropy and base mutation quantification pipeline from Guided Mission 3 to a CLIP-seq dataset of IGF2BP1 (GSE134383) focusing on the ACTB gene.
+This served as a prototype to test my ability to reuse core methods on a different RBP.